 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights are

 - The right to inspect and review the student's education records within 45 days of the day MacMurray receives a request for access.
-Students should submit to the Registrar written requests that identify the record(s) that they wish to inspect.
-The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
+Students should submit to One-Stop Student Services written requests that identify the record(s) that they wish to inspect.
+The office will make arrangements for access and notify the student of the time and place where the records may be inspected.
 Parent(s') financial records are not included in the student's right to discovery.

 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent: